automex/cmb2-dutch-license-plate-field/README.md

 * The formatter used in this license plate field is created by @koenoe https://github.com/koenoe/kentekenplaat
 * The font used for the license plate field is "Kenteken" from LeFly Fonts http://lefly.vepar.nl/

+# License
+The code and the documentation are released under the [GPLv3 License](LICENSE).